-- Verify that the control circuit is seated firmly. - LED DS3 (yellow LED) should be lit when power is applied and in most cases it should not be blinking. - Ensure that the jumpers are in the correct position.
-See Chapter 3 for the correct positions.
-Check input power. - Ensure that the CALIBRATE RUN switch is in the RUN position (switch S1 positioned toward the heat sink). - If LED DS3 flashes the heater power is set to high for most applications. - Check any customer supplied fuses or disconnects. - See the troubleshooting chart in Figure 5-1 at the end of this chapter.
+- Verify that the control circuit is seated firmly in the terminal board socket. - Verify that LED DS3 (yellow LED) is on when power is applied. - If LED DS3 flashes the heater power is set too high for most applications. - Ensure that the jumpers are in the correct position.
+See Section 3 for the correct positions.
+Check input power. - Ensure that the Mode switch is in the RUN position (switch S1 positioned toward the heat sink). - Check any customer supplied fuses or disconnects. - See the troubleshooting chart in Figure 23 at the end of this section.